Suggestion hypnotherapy

 • your trust in the therapist

-Suggestion techniques, in particular, are well suited to those looking to change a habit, behaviour or thought patterns.
+Suggestion techniques, in particular, are well suited to those looking to change a habit, behaviour or way of thinking.
 Depending on the concern, you may be recommended to pair hypnotherapy with counselling/psychotherapy.
 The two can work very well together, especially on deep-seated behaviours.

 Suggestion techniques can be used for a wide range of concerns, but the most common include: